moeinasc/net-tools/Readme.md

 # Console
 I use Windows 10 as my main operating system.
-I use Cmder  Windows Terminal because the default command prompt isn’t very useful.
+I use Windows Terminal because the default command prompt isn’t very useful (https://github.com/microsoft/terminal).
+I also use Cmder (https://cmder.app).
 Cmder uses ConEmu under the hood and allows you to open tabs for the Windows command prompt, Git Bash, WSL Bash, and PowerShell.

-Windows Terminal supports the Windows command prompt, Powershell, and WSL Bash.
+* Windows Terminal supports the Windows command prompt, Powershell, and WSL Bash.
 That’s everything I need.

 # Editor:
 Visual Studio Code: I use this for most of my work, including:
-Python development
+* Python development
-Docker
+# Docker
 Kubernetes
 Ansible
 AWS CloudFormation